 Apollo, also known by the Roman name Phoebus, was the Greek god of multifaceted things such as the sun; music; knowledge; light; order and justice; poetry; medicine; oracles and divination; and plagues.
-He was born a few moments after his twin sister Artemis, the goddess of the hunt.
+He was born a few moments after the birth of his twin sister Artemis, the Greek goddess of the hunt.

 Being the son of Zeus and Leto, Apollo was ranked very high on Mount Olympus (the home of Greek gods).
 He was clearly a calm and very intelligent god.
 However, like any other Olympian god, Apollo had his fair share of affairs with major divinities and mortals.
 Here are a few examples of Apollo’s consorts and love interests:

 Coronis was a mortal and the mother of Apollo’s son Asclepius, the god of medicine and medicinal healing.
 In one account of the tale, Coronis is rumored to have fallen in love with Ischys.
 A crow who knew about Coronis’ affair approached Apollo with the sad news.
 Apollo took the words of the crow as false, and in anger turned the crow’s feathers black.
 Prior to that, all crows had white feathers.
 Isn’t that a classic case of killing the messenger?

 When the truth eventually came out, Apollo’s twin sister Artemis took it upon herself to defend Apollo’s honor by killing Coronis with an arrow.